 No Phishing Allowed!
 How to avoid being lured into a phishing scam

-Identity thieves have taken up a new sport – phishing!
-Internet scammers are using fake e-mails, text messages, phone calls, and even Web sites to fish for consumers’ sensitive personal information.
+Identity thieves have taken up phishing!
+Phishing fraudsters use fake e-mails, text messages, phone calls, and even Web sites to fish for consumers’ sensitive personal information.
 The word "phishing" comes from the analogy that Internet scammers are using email, and more recently text messages, as lures to "fish" for passwords and financial data from the sea of Internet users.
 And unlike some other forms of identity theft where one’s personal information is stolen, in this swindle the victim unwittingly supplies the thieves with exactly what they need to leave the victim reeling from the resulting financial losses.

-The FBI has called phishing the hottest and most troubling new scam on the Internet.
-Many large, reputable businesses and organizations, including the Federal Deposit Insurance Corporation (FDIC), the Internal Revenue Service (IRS) and the American Banker’s Association, have been fraudulently represented in this type of email scam.
+The FBI has called phishing one of the most troubling scams out there.
+Many large, reputable businesses and organizations, including the Federal Deposit Insurance Corporation (FDIC), the Internal Revenue Service (IRS) and the American Banker’s Association, have been fraudulently represented in this type of scam.
 Statistics complied by the Anti-Phishing Working Group reveal that although eBay is one of the most commonly hijacked brands, they also highlight the fact that the financial services industry is the most commonly targeted business sector.

-In the typical phishing scam, you receive an e-mail supposedly from a company or financial institution you may do business with or from a government agency.
-These emails can look quite convincing, with company logos and banners copied from actual Web sites and describe a reason you must “update,” "verify" or "re-submit" confidential information — such as bank account and credit card numbers, Social Security numbers, passwords and personal identification numbers (PINs) — using a return e-mail, a form linked from a “look-alike” Web site of the real business, or a pop-up message with the name and even the logo of the company or government agency.
+In the typical phishing scam, you receive an e-mail or text message supposedly from a company or financial institution you may do business with or from a government agency.
+These messages can look quite convincing, with company logos and banners copied from actual Web sites and describe a reason you must “update,” "verify" or "re-submit" confidential information — such as bank account and credit card numbers, Social Security numbers, passwords and personal identification numbers (PINs) — using a return e-mail, a form linked from a “look-alike” Web site of the real business, or a pop-up message with the name and even the logo of the company or government agency.